Artistic Director & Luxury Brand Ambassador

 Friederike Krum is an award-winning German Mezzo Soprano based in London, acclaimed for her vocal versatility.
-Her private and public concerts take her all across Europe and her audiences are mesmerised by her exceptional variety of repertoire, from classical to contemporary, as well as her ability to switch her voice from a fully classical mezzo soprano to a mellow, smooth voice that allows her to sing Jazz, Musical and famous crossover songs.
+Her private and public concerts take her all across the globe leaving her audiences mesmerised by her exceptional variety of repertoire, from classical to contemporary, as well as her ability to switch her voice from a fully classical mezzo soprano to a mellow, smooth voice that allows her to sing jazz, musical and famous crossover songs.

-Friederike did record a charity single with platinum-selling UK classical crossover star, Russell Watson.
-Friederike and Russell did perform their duet together at the Royal Albert Hall in 2018 as special guest stars in the Best of the West End show to standing ovations.
-She also starred with the Royal Philharmonic Orchestra conducted by Cristian Mandeal at the Cadogan Hall in 2018 where she sang the 'Vocalise' by Rachmaninoff & 'The Symphony of Sorrowful Songs' by Górecki.
+Friederike did record a charity single with platinum-selling UK classical crossover star, Russell Watson which they performed together at the Royal Albert Hall in 2018 to standing ovations and Friederike returned to the Royal Albert Hall in 2020 & 2021.
+She also starred with the Royal Philharmonic Orchestra conducted by Cristian Mandeal at Cadogan Hall in 2018 where she sang the 'Vocalise' by Rachmaninoff & 'The Symphony of Sorrowful Songs' by Górecki.

 Her talent for opera, crossover and jazz has seen her perform for TV audiences of millions and some of the world’s biggest venues and leading orchestras.
-A favourite of Royals and dignitaries Friederike has become the ‘Voice of Reconciliation’ as a German soprano chosen to sing regularly for the British Forces as well as German Forces.
-In November she has been performing at the official WW1 Centenary Remembrance service in the Cathedral of Berlin.
+A favourite of Royals and dignitaries, Friederike has become the ‘Voice of Reconciliation’ as a German soprano chosen to sing regularly for the British Forces as well as German Forces.
+In November 2018 she has been performing at the official classical WW1 Centenary Remembrance concert at the Cathedral of Berlin.
 On request of the German Forces she performed at the NATO camp in Afghanistan in 2014.
-Her clients & audiences include many top brands and companies across Europe as well as Chancellor Angela Merkel, Minister of Defence Ursula von der Leyen, the late Baroness Thatcher, Hugh Grant, Alan Rickman and the Duchess of York.
-She was asked to sing the National Anthem in the presence of HRH The Princess Royal and HRH the Duke of Cambridge.
+Her clients & audiences include many top brands and companies across Europe as well as political leaders such as former Chancellor Angela Merkel, President of the European Commission Ursula von der Leyen.
+She was asked to sing the National Anthem in the presence of HRH The Princess Royal and HRH the Prince of Wales.

-With Prince Alexander zu Schaumburg-Lippe and the EuropaChorAkademie, Friederike toured Germany with a unique "Classic meets Jazz” programme and both joined Prinz Hohenzollern for a concert at the Prinzenregententheatre in Munich where they triumphed in front of a sold out house.
+With Prince Alexander zu Schaumburg-Lippe and the EuropaChorAkademie, Friederike toured Germany with a unique "Classic meets Jazz” programme and both joined Prince Hohenzollern for a concert at the 'Prinzenregententheater' in Munich where they triumphed in front of a sold out house.

 It’s been quite a journey.
 During a career that has lasted over three decades and taken her from her native Germany to London, Friederike Krum has learned from the best, sang with the best and deployed her extraordinary mezzo-soprano in the service of Opera, Jazz, classical Lied and Musicals.

-Now, on her new album 'Somebody Loves Me', with her own unique and experienced vocals she explores the timeless music of George and Ira Gershwin, stripped back to just her voice and the piano of Ronnie Scott’s Artistic Director, James Pearson.
+Now, on her 2nd Gerswhin album 'Somebody Loves Me', with her own unique and experienced vocals she explores the timeless music of George and Ira Gershwin, stripped back to just her voice and the piano of Ronnie Scott’s Artistic Director, James Pearson.

 For Friederike, the improv aspect of Jazz as a contrast to the more structured nature of classical music has always been vitally important, allowing her to feel and interpret the songs.
 Without sheet music, but with Friederike co-producing, arrangements were worked out as she and James Pearson recorded.